yf254/yf254.github.io/about.md

 ---

 Hi，I am Yuxiao, an <strong>ORIE</strong> student at Cornell University.
+<p>
 I did my undergradute study at the Chinese University of Hong Kong, majoring in <strong>Statistics</strong>.
-<p>
-I am:
 <p>
 >* Getting hands dirty with Python, Java and MySql;
 >* Familiar with machine learning and eager to explore more;